officiallysingh/spring-ai-rest-api-mcp-tools-demo/README.md

 > [!CAUTION]
 > This Chat client demo does not pick the real-time MCP tool changes from the MCP server.
-> So create the MCP tools before starting the chat client.
+> So create the APT tools in MCP server before starting the chat client.

 ### Configurations
-`rest-api-mcp-server` MCP server is configured with its `url` below.
+Make sure `rest-api-mcp-server` MCP server is configured with its `url` below and `toolcallback.enabled` is set to `true`.
 ```yaml
 spring:
   ai: